gmucsn/mTree_learning_exercises/basic_auctions/step_4/README.md

 # mTree Basic Auction Tutorial - Step 4

-In this step, we will be setting up our agent code.
+In this step, we will implement two directive handlers: set_endowment and start_bidding, in our agent code.
 We will also generate a configuration file that we can use to run our current code and test it.

-Here we will implement two directive handlers: set_endowment and start_bidding.

-The set_endowment directive handles a message from the environment that specifies the endowment for the agent.
+The set_endowment directive handles a message from the environment that specifies the endowment, i.e., the amount of money the agent can bid.
 All we need to do here is take the endowment specified by the environment and save it to the agent.

 ```
 @directive_decorator("set_endowment")